prateekjajoo/booking_trip/README.md

 Booking List:-  Display all Booking list in table and option to cancel booking Booking Page:-  When you click booking page 2 dropdown first select Inventory item and select member name Upload CSV file:-  If you have list of member and inventory csv file so you can just select model and upload csv file

+For your reference i uploaded both member, inventory file into csv_file folder